How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Discussion

+\textit{(ii)} The front solution allows us to evaluate the collapse rate of the film, given by $\pd_t z(r=0,t)=\dot{z}_f(t)$, since by construction the bubble apex and the front have the same height, see Fig.~\ref{fig:solutionPlots}a and b.
+We find (see Eq. \eqref{eq:rf-S-intrinsic}) that at short times $\dot{z}_f$ is a constant, $\dot{z}_f \propto - q(T)$, up to logarithmic corrections, where the numerical value of the disclination charge is determined from Eq. \eqref{eq:1Thermo}.
+This result is in accord with experimental data (Fig.~2 of Ref.~\cite{Oratis2020}) that exhibits a constant speed, which is $O(1)$ in the natural speed units, $R/\tau_{vc}$.

+\textit{(iii)} Our analysis shows that the experimentally observed wrinkle number is determined solely by the aspect ratio $\epsilon$ of the film, in contradiction with predictions based on linear stability analysis of the axisymmetric state.
+This observation calls for finding a far-from-threshold, non-equilibrium mechanism that selects the wrinkle number.

+\textit{(iv)} The simplest version of the hydrodynamics, represented in the current version of~Eq. \eqref{eq:Howell-FvK-sym}, assumes the initial state of the film is described by a simply-connected mid-surface and nearly uniform thickness profile.
+Incorporating rupture and spatially nonuniform thickness profile into this theoretical framework is a theoretical challenge, which may be crucial for quantitative comparison of theoretical predictions with experimental observations (\textit{e.g.} for the propagation rate of the front and the radial extent of the wrinkled region).

-Consider the set-up depicted schematically in Fig. \ref{fig:expSuggest}: a thin solid ring of radius $R=1$ wets a bubble, whose shape thus consists of two identical viscous films of spherical shape.
-The wetting ring arrests the fluid at $r\!=\!1$, prohibiting any mass flux between the two halves of the film, and implying $\mathbf{v} = 0$ at the boundary.
-This constraint serves as an \emph{inhomogenous} boundary condition for $\Phi$ at $r=1$, which replaces the BC~(\ref{eq:BC-1-b-1}) in the dynamics of a floating film (see App.~\ref{app:BC}).
-Obviously, Eqs.~(\ref{eq:Howell-FvK-sym}) describe the surface dynamics of each half of the film, and their solution is similar to that of the floating bubble (Sec.~\ref{sec:axisymm-front-prop}). {However, since the new boundary condition gives} rise to non-zero stress near $r=1$, the normal force balance, Eq.~(\ref{eq:Howell-FvK-sym-3}), implies that after the rapid depressurization stage the film must be flattened there.
-As a result, the same considerations described in Secs.~\ref{sec:nucleation} imply the emergence at $t \!\gg\!
-T$ of yet another, \emph{inward-moving} front at the periphery, $r_{p}(t)$, in addition to the outward-moving front ($r_f(t)$ or $r_o(t)$ for $t<T_{ins}$ and $t>T_{ins}$, respectively).
-The shrinking, curved portion (Sievert surface) of the film, is thus buffered between these inward and outward moving fronts.
-We leave a detailed analysis of the resulting multi-front configuration to future work.
+\textit{(v)} Our study highlights the central effect of the meniscus: ``clamping'' the film's edge and thereby forbidding uniform shrinkage, while allowing a free exchange of fluid mass with the bath.
+This dual role of the meniscus may be disentangled in a different set-up, depicted schematically in Fig. \ref{fig:expSuggest}: a thin solid ring of radius $r=1$ wets a bubble, and the interior gas is depressurized rapidly, {\emph{e.g.}} by pricking the bottom half.
+Similarly to the meniscus, the wetting ring effectively ``clamps'' the film, but unlike the meniscus it also arrests the fluid at $r\!=\!1$, thus prohibiting mass flux between the two halves of the film, and thereby replacing the homogeneous BC~(\ref{eq:BC-hom-2}) at $r=1$ by an \emph{inhomogeneous} one (see SI).
+Since a non-homogeneous BC gives rise to non-zero stress near $r=1$, which cannot be realized by a curved surface, we expect that after the rapid depressurization stage the film must be flattened there.
+As a result, yet another, inward-moving front must emerge at the periphery, $r_{p}(t)$, in addition to the outward-moving front at $r_f(t)$, such that the shrinking, curved portion of the film is buffered between the two fronts. \\

-Beyond an outlook onto the journey taken by depressurized bubbles, we hope that our manuscript will motivate further studies of the exciting interplay between hydrodynamics and geometry of curved surfaces. \\